stefanspringer1/SwiftWorkflow/README.md

 ---

-We say that a step gets executed when we actually mean that the statements inside its call to `effectuate` get executed.
+We say that a step “gets executed” when we actually mean that the statements inside its call to `effectuate` get executed.

 A step fullfilling "task a" is to be formulated as follows.
 In the example below, `data` is the instance of a class being changed during the execution (of cource, our steps could also return a value, and different interacting steps can have different arguments).
 An `ExecutionDatabase` keeps track of the steps run by using _a unique identifier for each step._ This uniqueness of the identifier has to be ensured by the developer of the steps.
 An easy way to ensure unique identifiers is to a) using only top-level functions as steps, and b) using the function signature as the identifier.
 This way the identifiers are unique _inside each package_ (this is why the `ExecutionDatabase` is separated from the `Execution` instance, to be able to use a separate `ExecutionDatabase` in each package; more on packages below).
 The function identifier is available via the compiler directive `#function` inside the function.
 An `ExecutionDatabase` must not be shared between several `Excution` instances.